Effective motives with and without transfers in characteristic $p$: Rigid motives and Frob-motives

-\begin{proof} The model structure on complexes is left proper and cellular.
-It follows that the projective model structures in the statement are also left proper and cellular.
-The first claim then follows from \cite[Theorem 4.1.1]{hirschhorn}.
+\begin{proof} By \cite[Proposition 4.4.16]{ayoub-th2} and Remark \ref{modelcatch} the projective model structures in the statement are left proper and cellular.
+Any such model category admits a left Bousfield localization with respect to a set of maps ( \cite[Theorem 4.1.1]{hirschhorn}) hence the first claim.